lee-elenbaas/p2psn/README.md

 ## Development Blog

+2012-12-25

+> Last night occured to me that i will have 2 user rights: system admin & node managers.
+Node managers will be able to define and manage profiles, while system admin will manage the configuration.
+This will leave the option of a user with no rights - this user will only be able to view the logs.

 2012-12-24

 > I managed to get back on the working track.
 The static file framework now works, although it has some bugs, i was able to leave it and get back to the admin website, and got it to be almost working.